 There are several factors that affect the boiling time of potatoes, here’s a quick look at them.

+Potatoes can be boiled the traditional way, by putting them on the stovetop and immersing them in a pot filled with water.
+You can also boil them using a microwave.
 In both cases, you will cover the potatoes in water.
 If you’re in a hurry you can opt for the microwave, since it’s the faster method.

 The Size of the Potato